hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/overview.md

 A Rich Tooltip displays extra supplemental information about a UI element.
-It's similar to the "standard" [Tooltip](/components/tooltip) but has some important differences, as outlined in [Rich Tooltip vs. Tooltip](/#rich-tooltip-vs-tooltip).
+It's similar to the "standard" [Tooltip](/components/tooltip) but is intended to be used for more complex or structured content as opposed to simple text.
+More details are outlined in [Rich Tooltip vs. Tooltip](/#rich-tooltip-vs-tooltip).